alinnman/celestial-navigation/README.md

 The following picture shows how the sample results in two circles of equal angle.
-The three small circles are centered on three lighthouses and you have measured the observed angle between them from your observation point with a sextant.
-The red arrow points towards the calculated correct position (intersection).
+The three markers with info icon are centered on three lighthouses and you have measured the observed angle between them from your observation point with a sextant.
+The marker with the home icon is located at the calculated correct position (intersection).

 ![Navigation towards three lighthouses](pics/lighthouses.png "Terrestrial Navigation")